htcondor/htcondor/docs/admin-manual/configuration-macros.rst

     like the "+" syntax in a submit description file.
 Attributes defined in the submit description file with "+" will override attributes defined in the configuration file with ``SUBMIT_ATTRS``.
-Note that adding an attribute to a job’s ClassAd will not function as a method for specifying default values of submit description file commands forgotten in a job’s submit description file.
+Note that adding an attribute to a job's ClassAd will not function as a method for specifying default values of submit description file commands forgotten in a job's submit description file.
 The command in the submit description file results in actions by *condor_submit*, while the use of ``SUBMIT_ATTRS`` adds a job ClassAd attribute at a later point in time. ``SUBMIT_EXPRS`` is a historic setting that